runjia0124/IVIF-Contrastive-Self-Adapative-Attention/README.md

-# Salient Target Based Dual Attention Network for Infrared and Visible Image Fusion
+# MACFuse:  Multi-level Attention-guided Contrastive Learning for Infrared and Visible Image Fusion
-This is the implementation for "Dual Attention-Based Network with Self-Adaptive Learning for Infrared and Visible Image Fusion".
+This is the implementation for the paper "MACFuse:  Multi-level Attention-guided Contrastive Learning for Infrared and Visible Image Fusion".

 ### Contributions